waqasuddinkhan/MACARON-GenMed-LabEx/README.md

 8 | [SAMPLE NAME].GT | Genotype of samples as base conventions as well as binary conventions 9 | Protein_coding_EFF | Functional Effect of Variant on protein
-10 | AA-Change | Amino acid change by individual SNV 11 | Ref-codon | Reference Codon
+10 | AA-Change | Amino acid change by individual SNV 11 | REF-codon | Reference Codon
-12 | Alt-codon | Alternate Codon
+12 | ALT-codon | Alternate Codon
-13 | Altcodon_merge-2VAR | A new codon formed by the combination of two Alt-codons (pcSNV codon; see [MACARON](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty382/4992149?redirectedFrom=fulltext))
+13 | ALT-codon_merge-2VAR | A new codon formed by the combination of two Alt-codons (pcSNV codon; see [MACARON](https://academic.oup.com/bioinformatics/advance-article-abstract/doi/10.1093/bioinformatics/bty382/4992149?redirectedFrom=fulltext))
-14 | AA-change-2VAR | Re-annotated amino acid formed by pcSNV codon
+14 | AA-Change-2VAR | Re-annotated amino acid formed by pcSNV codon
-15 | Altcodon_merge-3VAR | A new codon formed by the combination of three Alt-codons 16 | AA-change-3VAR | Re-annotated amino acid formed by the combination of three Alt-codons
+15 | ALT-codon_merge-3VAR | A new codon formed by the combination of three Alt-codons 16 | AA-Change-3VAR | Re-annotated amino acid formed by the combination of three Alt-codons

 This default's MACARON output can be changed by using `-f` option.
 For example, if MACARON run with `-f QUAL,FILTER,SIFT_pred`, the new output looks like: